-You can find serenity in making learning a regular part of family life.
+You can find serenity in knowing the family that learns together stays together.
 Everyone has heard the expression, “The family that prays together stays together.”
 I think we can add to that one, “the family that learns together stays together.”
 Participating in learning activities is a great way for family members to bond.
 Keep in mind, the learning activities do not have to be academic in nature.

 Here is a list of a few things my family has learned together: